 As an HR team member, you're responsible for tons of sensitive information.
 Employee names, dates of birth, social security numbers, bank account information, addresses, etc.

-And with that comes a lot of pressure to keep that data safe.
+And with that comes a lot of pressure to keep that data safe from identity theft.
 We don't blame you if that keeps you up at night, especially as onboarding processes become increasingly digitized.

 So instead of losing sleep, take the necessary steps to prioritize cybersecurity.
 Start by implementing web application and API protection measures to ensure sensitive employee information remains secure every step of the way.